Horlivka: War in Donbas

+Russian invasion of Ukraine

-On 15 September 2022, the Intelligence Directorate under the Ukrainian Ministry of Defence reported that the occupying Russian forces have "mobilised" 6,000 local residents leaving Horlivka devoid of male population of military age.
+On 15 September 2022, the Intelligence Directorate under the Ukrainian Ministry of Defence reported that the occupying Russian forces were tasked with conscripting an additional 6,000 local residents.
+This, combined with previous conscription campaigns, and residents fleeing the city, left Horlivka near devoid of a male population of military age.

-On 14 November 2022, the Russian Armed Forces claimed to have forced the remaining units of the Ukrainian Army out of the northern Mayors'k district.
-The claim was repudiated by the spokesperson of Ukraine's Operational Command East Serhii Cherevatyi, who claimed that the area remains contested.
+During the 2023 Ukrainian counteroffensive, Ukrainian forces reached the suburbs of Horlivka and nearby slagheaps.

 Demographics

 Ethnic composition as of the Ukrainian Census of 2001:

 First language as of the Ukrainian Census of 2001: